AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/index.md

 ## B2B Modules

-{{site.data.var.b2b}} is a set of modules that are installed on top of {{site.data.var.ee}}.
+<Vars.sitedatavarb2b/> is a set of modules that are installed on top of <Vars.sitedatavaree/>.
 The following table lists the modules provided with B2B.

 Name | Description | WebAPI enabled?
 --- | --- | ---